Healthy Homes Assessment Te Awanga

 Te Awanga Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Te Awanga and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory for all Te Awanga and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will apply to their rental properties.
+• Property managers and landlords must keep records of their the compliance with each Healthy Homes Standards that apply or will be applied during the tenure of the rental property.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes